ChrisPedder/open-source-rockets/into-the-games-project/README.md

 **How to open:** Any vector graphics program (Inkscape, Adobe Illustrator, or even a web browser)

 **Usage:** Send this file directly to a laser cutter set for 4mm plywood.
-The design includes 4 identical fins with alignment marks.
+The design includes 3 identical fins.

 ### 3D Printable Parts